 What are the Foundation’s funding priorities?

-The majority of our funding is devoted to our priority areas.
+The majority of our funding is devoted to our program areas.
 Our six initiatives are: providing safe water, ending chronic homelessness, preventing substance abuse, helping children affected by HIV and AIDS, supporting older youth in foster care, and strengthening congregations of Catholic Sisters.
 We also support organizations through our major programs: confronting sight loss, overcoming multiple sclerosis, responding to disasters, nurturing Catholic schools, and educating students for careers in the hospitality industry.

 Do you have geographic restrictions or focus areas?